mhowlett/Nhiredis/README.md

 The distribution includes a simple benchmark utility that repeatedly sets, gets and deletes keys in a redis database using Nhiredis and ServiceStack.Redis.
 On my laptop, this utility suggests that:

-* Nhiredis is between 1-2% slower than ServiceStack.Redis.
+* Nhiredis is between 15-20% faster than ServiceStack.Redis.
-* but Nhiredis consumes approximately 5-10% less memory than ServiceStack.Redis.
+* and Nhiredis consumes approximately 5-10% less memory than ServiceStack.Redis.

-These differences will not be significant in any practical situation.
-That said, it would be nice to be able to say Nhiredis is faster than ServiceStack.Redis, and I have a few optimizations in mind that i'll probably implement that may be able to achieve this.

 ## Building